 Anthropologists, for over a hundred years, studied small-scale societies outside Europe.
 We, anthropologists. can understand in new ways, by looking back through the eyes of these indigenous peoples to ourselves, how we (e.g.) raise our children.
 These small communities are not 'nation states' and have a marginal status in most nation-state societies.
 They are our exemplars because they manage a many generation-long cultural continuity, in synchrony with their environments.
 Their survival is seriously threatened by historical-younger-colonizing nation-states (territory = habitat = livelihood = survival).
-Since 2007 they, as indigenous peoples have an official status within the United Nations.
-Many boys and their families he guided in clinical psychiatry came from the Randstad (dominant urbanized region in The Netherlands) but a number of them were from 'first nation' communities such as the Maluku, Basks, Roma, Friesian and Maroon-Dutch families with migration/refugee backgrounds.
+Since 2007 they, as indigenous peoples, have an official status in the United Nations.
+Many boys and their families he guided in clinical psychiatry came from the Randstad (dominant urbanized region The Netherlands).
+A number in our sample were from 'first nation' communities like Maluku-, Basks-, Roma-, Friesian- and Maroon-Dutch families with migration/refugee backgrounds.